 Advisory or homeroom periods are used by the Class Adviser to take up topics or content more directly related to character formation.
-One homeroom session per week may be used to discuss specific values-related content.
+One homeroom session per week may be used to discuss specific values-related or VOM content.

 Personal mentoring, which takes place between the student and an assigned teacher-mentor, is the premier venue for character formation.
 The mentoring conversation covers the entire range of the student’s experience at Bannister: his academic work (and struggles), relations with peers, relations with teachers and Bannister staff, personal and family concerns, as well as the student’s personal quest for fulfillment and self-actualization.